-Agencies such as NGS which are hierarchically a few levels removed from the President's cabinet may find it difficult to find either law, orders or mandates which directly order them to perform specific tasks.
+Agencies such as NGS which are hierarchically a few levels removed from the President's cabinet, may find it difficult to find either law, orders or mandates directly ordering them to perform specific tasks.
 However, there are a few key documents which do address the mission of NGS directly, while indirectly assigning that mission to NGS.

 In 1993 the National Research Council (NRC) performed a study entitled Toward a Coordinated Spatial Data Infrastructure for the Nation.
-This study, while not a government mandate, did lead to some of the strongest documents that exist in defining the missions of NGS.
+While not a government mandate, the study led to some of the strongest documents defining the missions of NGS in existence.

 One of these documents is OMB Circular No. A-16 ("Coordination of Geographic Information and Related Spatial Data Activities").
-This document establishes that the Federal Geographic Data Committee (FGDC) be in charge of establishing the National Spatial Data Infrastructure (NSDI).
-Furthermore, it directly names NOAA as the "lead agency" in providing "geodetic control" for the federal government in support of the NSDI.
+This document directed the Federal Geographic Data Committee (FGDC) be in charge of establishing the National Spatial Data Infrastructure (NSDI).
+Furthermore, it directly names NOAA as the "lead agency" in providing "geodetic control" for the Federal government in support of the NSDI.
 The geodetic control specifically named is the National Spatial Reference System (NSRS).
 Because no other agency inside of NOAA deals in establishing geodetic control (nor specifically the NSRS), the naming of "NOAA" as the lead agency effectively translates into "NGS".
-Also, since the NSDI requires "access for all citizens to spatial data", it is specified in our latest mission statements that the NSRS be accessed by "all US citizens."
+Also, since the NSDI requires "access for all citizens to spatial data", it is specified in our latest mission statements that the NSRS be accessed by "all United States citizens."